 Optimizing build phases

 Optimizing build phases is a great way to speed up Xcode builds.
-It might be that some of our build phases aren’t required for debug builds and be configured to run for release builds only.
+Some of our run scripts might not be required for debug builds and should only be configured to run for release builds.

 One small improvement we found was adding the

---quiet parameter but we only gained less than a second per build.
+--quiet parameter, but we only gained less than a second per build.
 All bits helped, so we decided to keep this in.
-The real big improvement we made was by filtering out files that aren’t changed.
-As we run SwiftLint in a lot of our submodules as well, we easily gained ~15 seconds improvement per build including all targets.
+Our real significant improvement was filtering out files that weren’t changed.
+As we run SwiftLint in many of our submodules, we easily gained ~15 seconds of improvement per build, including all targets.

 The code related to SwiftLint is quite specific to projects that use this linter tool.
-If you’re interested to see our final solution, I encourage you to check out this pull request.
+If you want to see our final solution, I encourage you to check out this pull request.

 Only run a build phase if needed